-Coated cast-iron pans offer the non-stick benefits of teflon without the harmful gases.
-Enameled cast-iron pots are easier to care for and available in various colors, but if you want the benefits of iron, then opt for the bare pots.
+Coated cast-iron pans offer the non-stick benefits of Teflon without the harmful gases.
+Enameled cast-iron pots are easier to care for and available in various colors, but if you want the benefits of iron, then opt for the bare versions.

 2. Bare Cast-Iron

 When seasoned properly, bare cast-iron is the ideal non-stick surface.
-It can also leach small amounts of iron into your food when cooking acidic ingredients.
-This can be beneficial for those who suspect an iron deficiency and need to increase their intake of iron.
-Bare cast-iron requires a little more care than enameled cast-iron, but it is more affordable and tends to heat more evenly than its enameled counterpart.
+It can also transfer small amounts of iron into your food when cooking acidic ingredients.
+This can be beneficial for those who suspect an iron deficiency and need to increase their iron intake.
+Bare cast-iron requires a little more care than enameled cast-iron, but it is more affordable and heats more evenly than its enameled counterpart.
 Bare cast-iron can also be used in an oven or on a grill.

 3. Stainless steel